XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 C -->|Normal Response| G[Parse Startup Options]

-- If MCU has no response, XU316 will continue startup using stored default configuration
+- If MCU has no response, XU316 will use stored default config to continue startup

-- The restart reason field can be used by MCU to identify the specific reason for XU316 restart for different processing
+- Restart reason field can be used by MCU to identify specific reason for XU316 restart for different handling

-- When multiple pieces of information need to be updated, MCU can combine multiple options through bit operations
+- When multiple items need update, MCU can combine multiple options via bitwise operations

 XU316 Sends